FreeCAD/DevelopersHandbook/designguide/naming.md

 - Tooltip: `Constrains new geometry automatically.
 It is recommended to leave it enabled for most workflows.` - Complete sentences end with a period.
 - Hint: `Toggles the visibility of the active sketch`
-- `New File` - This is just a short label.
+- Command: `New File` - This is just a short label.
 A tooltip for that command button would be "Creates a new file".
 - `Save As ...` - The function requires user input to function.
 - `Addon Manager` - This is not a simple action, so no ellipsis.